 Each half term your Head of House will give commendations to a minimum of one pupil per year group who has done particularly well.
-The Head will then choose from these and award his own commendations in a full College assembly for both Effort and Attainment.
-In addition to this the top ten performing pupils for effort will receive a certificate, these are presented in House meetings.
+The Head will then choose from these and award his own commendations in a full College assembly for both Attitude to learning and Attainment.
+In addition to this the top ten performing pupils for attitude to learning will receive a certificate, these are presented in House meetings.